caltechlibrary/dataset/datasetd_yaml.5.md

 prune
 : (optional, default false) Allow removing attachments through a DELETE to the web API.

-frame\_read
-: (optional, default false) Allow reading frames from a GET to the web API.

-frame\_write
-: (optional, default false) Allow writing new frames through a POST to the web API.

 versions
 : (optional, default false) Allow setting versioning of attachments via POST to the web API.